 Tracy Allen, CPA, CCIFP®

-Tracy brings 20 years of experience focusing in the construction industry and leads Oregon’s construction industry practice.
+Tracy Allen brings 20 years of experience focusing in construction accounting and leads Oregon’s construction industry practice.
 She provides attest work and consulting services such as cash-flow management, operational reviews, systems and process reviews, as well as succession planning to her clients.
-Tracy holds her CCIFP designation in the construction industry.
-She is honored to be…
+Tracy holds her CCIFP® designation in the construction industry.
+She is honored to…

 - Audits, reviews and compilations

 - Closely-held businesses and owners